NeuSzft/NeuLdapMgnt/docs/OPENLDAP.md

 The properties of these classes can use the [LdapAttribute](../NeuLdapMgnt/Models/LdapAttributes.cs) attribute to specify which LDAP attribute they should bind to and if they count as hidden or not.\
 If an attribute is marked as hidden, then it is not set or returned from the database by default.
 An example for this is the `userPassword` which does not need to be updated or returned in most cases.

-## Groups
-Groups store the `uid`s of the entities that belong in the group.
-> If an entity is deleted and they belong in a group, their uid is not removed from the group.

 ## Key-value pairs